pd00m/discord-csgo-bot/README.md

 server_ip: server ip
 server_port: server port
 custom_thumb: custom thumbnail path for the server status embed, leave empty if you don't want it
-custom_banner: custom banner path for the server status embed, leave empty if you don't want it
 token: your discord api token
 command_prefix: command prefix.
 refresh_time: how often should the bot refresh the server status in the background in seconds